UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week10/lecture10.md

 </div>

 notes:
-yaml is sort of like a cousin of markdown, and is used to use pre-determined formatting for specific elements and keep us from having to re-code things

 for example if you look in the online-cv template that we are using for class, you'll see a _config.yml file...